nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ### Root layout
-You can go extreme and override the entire `html` element in which case you can customize everything inside the html element including the document head:
+You can go extreme and override the entire `html` element in which case you can customize everything inside the html element, including the document head:

 ```
 <html>